-According to a 2013 national survey conducted by the U.S. Department of Labor, the average annual salary for bailiffs nationwide was $40,620.
-Those in the highest 10% bracket earned more than $67,700 annually.
+According to the Bureau of Labor Statistics, the median annual salary for bailiffs as of May 2018 was $45,760.
+Those working in the state government earned the highest, at $67,760.
 Because salary potential may vary depending on location, and an individual’s education and experience, prospective students are encouraged to conduct independent research to determine earning potential.

 Education and Training for Bailiffs